Salmandabbakuti/hlf-medicChain/README.md

 The main transactions of the system at this stage for prposed model are,

-1. Participants Registration and Approval of Licenses to Different Participants by Regulator
+1. Participants registration and approval of licenses to different Participants by Regulator
-2. Adding Manufactured medicine Data to the ledger by Manufacturer.
+2. Adding manufactured medicine data to the ledger by Manufacturer.
 3. Retailer orders certain units of medicine
 4. Transfer of medicine units to the distributor by Manufacturer.
 5. Transfer of medicine units to the Retailer by distributor.